ccatto/dev-handbook-catto/Databases/Cloud/azure-sql-database.md

-# Azure SQL Database - Developer Handbook
+# Azure SQL Database - Catto Developer Handbook

 **Azure SQL Database** is a **fully managed relational database service** provided by Microsoft Azure.
 It is based on **SQL Server engine**, but offers **cloud-native capabilities**, such as scaling, high availability, automated backups, and security.